 One option could be to develop a separate climate fund.
 A separate fund could not only support with the significant short-term capital investment required for this transition, but also act as an insurance policy both to support farmers with cashflow and develop mitigation and adaptation strategies against potential risks during the transition.
 For example, one farmer engaged with during the development of this paper spoke about transitioning to a rain-fed irrigation system, which would incur upfront implementation costs, but even more ongoing costs if risks of prolonged drought meant it was defunct for some years.
-The fund
+The fund could even cover the cost of research and access to investments into drought tolerant crops.
+Farmers generally do not have the capital to cover these types of costs and would need payments over and above those they receive currently through the CAP to support them.

-European Commission (2022c)
+&lt;sup>82 European Commission (2022c)